 Furthermore, teachers can ensure better child performance by regularly revisiting previously learned concepts which enable children to consolidate their knowledge and to learn how to apply new concepts in real-world scenarios.
 Teachers can also provide opportunities for children to learn in a group setting, developing collaboration and peer-to-peer learning.

-Finally, the importance of residual knowledge cannot be overstated.
+Finally, residual knowledge cannot be overstated.
 Teachers can develop this by intentionally ensuring that the concepts learned by the students are coherent and interconnected, enabling them to apply the knowledge in all settings.
 Overall, early years' learning environments for children can fully embrace the spiral curriculum model to promote optimal child development and the development of conceptual learning.

 Spiral curriculum design